OpenFHE CI/CD Developers Guide

 Modifying or Adding New Workflows

-When developing a new workflow it is required that the Default Branch be set to whatever your development branch is to expose the workflows, and thus reverted on completetion.
+When developing a new workflow it is required that the Default Branch be set to whatever your development branch is to expose the workflows, and thus reverted on completion.
 This can be done by navigating to the repository’s Settings > Branches and selecting a new Default Branch as shown below.

 switch_default_branch_diagram